 There is also federal, state and territory legislation regarding work health and safety.
 In the event that an employer breaches its obligations under that legislation, it can be prosecuted.
 It is also possible, in some cases, for officers or senior managers of the employer corporation to be prosecuted.

-On 1 January 2012, new ‘work health and safety’ laws were introduced by most states and territories based on standard safety laws, regulations and codes of practice.
+As from 1 January 2012, new ‘work health and safety’ laws were introduced by most states and territories based on standard safety laws, regulations and codes of practice.
 As part of this, a corporation’s officers have positive due diligence obligations to ensure that the corporation meets its health and safety obligations.

 Both federal and state legislation prohibits discrimination (in a range of aspects of employment, including recruitment, promotion and termination) on the basis of certain unlawful grounds, including sex, race, disability, religion and age.